 Being a small city, Travelers Rest does not have a public transit system used by locals to get to and from work.

-In terms of college education, Travelers Rest is nearly on par with the US average for all cities of 21.84%: 20.22% of adults 25 and older in Travelers Rest have a bachelor's degree or advanced degree.
+The percentage of people in Travelers Rest who are college-educated is somewhat higher than the average US community of 21.84%: 26.22% of adults in Travelers Rest have at least a bachelor's degree.

-The per capita income in Travelers Rest in 2010 was $22,800, which is upper middle income relative to South Carolina, and middle income relative to the rest of the US.
-This equates to an annual income of $91,200 for a family of four.
+The per capita income in Travelers Rest in 2018 was $24,165, which is middle income relative to South Carolina, and lower middle income relative to the rest of the US.
+This equates to an annual income of $96,660 for a family of four.
 However, Travelers Rest contains both very wealthy and poor people as well.

-Travelers Rest is a somewhat ethnically-diverse city.
+Travelers Rest is a very ethnically-diverse city.
 The people who call Travelers Rest home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Travelers Rest residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Travelers Rest include German, Scots-Irish, Irish, and Italian.
+Important ancestries of people in Travelers Rest include English, Irish, German, Scottish, and Italian.

 The most common language spoken in Travelers Rest is English.
-Other important languages spoken here include Spanish and French.
+Other important languages spoken here include Spanish and Chinese.